rakugoteam/advanced-text-docs/docs/ExtendedBBCodeParser.md

 It is used to generate headers initial settings.
 Must be run at start of parsing
 Needed for plugins with other addons to work
-Must be run at end of parsing
-Needed for plugins with other addons to work
 Returns given ExtendedBBCode parsed into BBCode

 ### parse_headers